ngxs/store/publication/2026-06-09_announcing_ngxs_22/article.md

 A few things to be aware of:

 1. **NgModule APIs surface deprecation warnings.** Your code keeps working.
 Plan a migration to `provideStore()` and the `withNgxs*()` providers when convenient.
 See the [Standalone-First](#standalone-first-ngmodule-apis-are-now-deprecated) section above.
 2. **`createSelector` typings are stricter.** If TypeScript starts complaining at a `createSelector` call site after the upgrade, it is almost certainly catching a real type mismatch — the legacy signature accepted some incorrect types silently.
+See the [Sharper `createSelector` Type Inference & Checking](#sharper-createselector-type-inference--checking) section for details.
 3. **Dev-mode signal warnings.** If you see new `console.error` output from `selectSignal` after upgrading, you have a selector that returns a fresh reference for an unchanged value.
 Memoize it (e.g. via `createSelector`, `createPropertySelectors`, etc.) to eliminate the warning and the wasted recomputation it represents.

 If you encounter any issues when upgrading, please check the [full documentation](https://www.ngxs.io/) first.
 If you believe you've found a regression, please open a [discussion on GitHub](https://github.com/ngxs/store/discussions) so we can take a look.